 KCERA hires multiple investment management firms for each asset class.
 The firms are given a “mandate” to invest a certain percentage of KCERA’s assets in their respective specialty areas.
 To assist in its evaluation of these managers, the Board has hired two investment consultants, Verus and Albourne America LLC, to provide investment analysis, education, recommendations and reporting.
 Although implementation of KCERA’s investment policies is carried out by external firms, ultimate responsibility and decision-making for the investment program lies with the Board of Retirement.

-Below is a chart of KCERA’s asset allocation targets as of April 1, 2020.
-The KCERA portfolio was valued at $4.4 billion as of June 30, 2020.
+Below is a chart of KCERA’s strategic target asset allocation.
+The actual asset allocation can be found in the most recent Annual Comprehensive Finacial Report located here.
+The KCERA portfolio was valued at $5.4 billion as of June 30, 2023.

 |Asset Class||Target %||Minimum %||Maximum %|